You’ve seen them around the office, at the coffee shop, and while you’re driving around town.

 Yes, this is a blog post about stickers, and why they’re another in a long line of things that you should be thinking about.

-They’re not important in the same way that board governance, DEI (diversity, equity, and inclusion), gift acknowledgements, communication segmenting, etc. etc. — but important in a way that’s fun, impactful, affordable and achievable.
+They’re not important in the same way that board governance, DEI (diversity, equity, and inclusion), gift acknowledgments, communication segmenting, etc., etc. — but important in a way that’s fun, impactful, affordable, and achievable.

 Because it allows me to publicly display my pride for supporting the organization and my passion for the cause.
 Stickers invite supporters to be participants in promoting the brand, albeit in a passive way.

 Perhaps the shining example of stickers in the nonprofit sector is the Human Rights Campaign.
 Their logo is one of the most recognizable symbols in the fight for equal rights for LGBTQ Americans.
 You’ve probably seen it on a rear windshield or bumper:

 I asked Caitlin Toynbee, CFRE, the Associate Director, Member Relations and Monthly Giving at HRC, what their sticker strategy is.
 She told me:

 - We go through about 2 million logo stickers per year.